-Alternative PE treatment options
+Alternative premature ejaculation treatment options

 "There are a lot of nonoperative ways to address premature ejaculation through various wipes and gels that could slightly desensitize the skin of the penis or increase ejaculation time," Houman said, adding that there are also medications available.

-Psychological therapy can be useful if there is a mental cause for a person's premature ejaculation or they have a past trauma to work through.
+Psychological therapy can be useful if there is a mental cause for a person's premature ejaculation or if they have a past trauma to work through.
 Behavioral therapy is another treatment option that helps a person build a tolerance to delay ejaculation through a series of exercises.